 Keywords: Androscoggin River

-Contributed by: Maine Historical Society Date: 1896–1897 Location: Auburn Owner: Barker Mill Co.
-Commission Type: Architecture
+Contributed by: Maine Historical Society Date: 1896–1897 Location: Auburn Client: Barker Mill Co.
+Architect: Coombs, Gibbs, and Wilkinson Architects

 Built in 1892 to entice workers at the Cabot Manufacturing Corporation in Brunswick to move to newly built housing in Topsham, the Androscoggin Pedestrian "Swinging" Bridge or Le Petit Pont quickly became important to many people traveling between the two communities.

 In 1893, F.C.
 Whitehouse of Topsham, who owned paper mills in Topsham and Lisbon Falls, began construction of a third mill on the eastern banks of the Androscoggin River five miles north of Topsham.
 First, he had to build a dam to harness the river's power.